gvwilson/sensibleadventures/nardica/nardica.md

 You can go hang!"

 Iffy's heart sank.
-She desperately wanted some time with Wales.
-She could learn so much,
+She wanted Uncle Jack to say "yes" as badly as she had ever wanted anything.
-even if he didn't take her as an apprentice.
+Even if Wales didn't take her as an apprentice, she knew that she could learn so much.
 She glanced at Aunt Naggie
 and saw the same disappointment mirrored on her lined face.
-If only the square 'Merican hadn't told Uncle Jack what to do---that *never* went well.
+If only the square American hadn't told Uncle Jack what to do---that *never* went well.

 But her uncle's bluster had no more effect on Wales than a windstorm would on a mountain.
-"It's certainly a possibility," he said crisply.
 "Here."
 He pulled a money card out of his jacket and thrust it at Uncle Jack.
 "I'll give you that now,
 and the same again when we reach Rothera."

-Uncle Jack turned the flat black plastic rectangle over in his hands suspiciously.
+Uncle Jack turned the flat plastic rectangle over in his hands suspiciously.
 "What's it worth?"

 "Six thousand rand,"